From stirring three goal comebacks to bus bombardments, Liverpool and Man City’s rivalry has grown in intensity and acrimony over recent years.

-After just six minutes of play Fabinho hit a stunning effort from range to open the scoring, and by the 13th minute Mo Salah had doubled their lead.
-It was the first time since December 2016 against Leicester City that they conceded twice in the opening 15 minutes of a league match.
+After just six minutes of play Fabinho hit a stunning effort from range to open the scoring and by the 13th minute Salah had doubled their lead.
+It was the first time since December 2016 against Leicester City that City had conceded twice in the opening 15 minutes of a league match.

 Any chance of a comeback was smothered just after the second-half began, as Sadio Mané struck home in the 51st minute.
-A Bernardo Silva consolation late on could not hide the reality that was now facing City: Liverpool were going to be champions this season.
+A Bernardo Silva consolation late on could not hide the reality that was now facing City: Liverpool were going to be champions.

 City were missing two key players in the form of Ederson and Aymeric Laporte, meaning Fernandinho had to play alongside John Stones in the centre of defence.
 They couldn’t handle the ferocity of the host’s attack and it was only natural that they succumbed to such a battering.